 As a Perl Maven Pro subscriber you will enjoy a growing library of articles and screencasts.

-The articles will contain topics such as Web Application Development,
+The articles contain topics such as Web Application Development,

 Object Oriented programming, testing, deployment,

 code walkthroughs, best practices, and many more subjects in Perl,